-It is a flat soft cake made out of wheat flour, eggs, milk, nut powders.
+It is a flat soft cake made from wheat flour, eggs, milk, and nut powders.
 Various kinds of baked or fried flat cakes, pancakes, or cookies are available in different cities.
 But the most famous kinds of Koolooches are for the northern region.

 The great and noble city of Tabriz in the northwest of Iran offers you this specific sweet.
 It’s a chewy sweet made with sugar or honey, roasted nuts, and whipped egg whites.
 Nougat became more famous when Google named its android seven after it.

 3. Nan-e Berenji

-The famous pastry in the western regions (Kordestan and Kermanshah) is Nan Berenji.
+The famous pastry in the western regions (Kordestan and Kermanshah) is Nan-e Berenji.
 Small cookies made with egg yolk, saffron, cardamom, rose water, sugar, and rice flour.
 These cookies are gluten-free.

-The funny point here is that wheat is one of the western regions’ products but their prominent sweet souvenir is out of rice flour.
-But its vis-à-vis in the northern parts; they plant rice but their Koolooches are out of wheat flour.
+The funny point here is that wheat is one of the western regions’ products, but their prominent sweet souvenir is out of rice flour.
+But it’s vice versa in the northern parts; they plant rice, but their Koolooches are out of wheat flour.

 4. Aard Nokhodchi Cookies